Reposted for Pride Weekend:

 33) Some Like It Hot: Arguably Marilyn Monroe’s best role.
 With Jack Lemmon and Tony Curtis doing booger drag.
 Vaguely insulting, but the drag revolution had to start somewhere, I guess.

 34) Die!
 Die!
 My Darling!: One of your only chances to see the iconic Tallulah Bankhead on screen.
 Schlocky ’60s horror, but, oh, that voice.
 Like a foghorn dipped in molasses.

 35) Mommie Dearest: Fay Dunaway absolutely CHANNELS Joan Crawford in the most important biopic you’ll ever see.

 37) Annie Hall: Woody at the absolute pinnacle of his genius (I know, I know, a controversial thing to say these days).
-One of the greatest movies of the 20th century, though, no doubt bout it.
-Dianne Keaton at her la-di-da best, setting fashions and inspiring a generation of actresses.
+One of the greatest movies of the 20th century, no doubt ’bout it.
+Dianne Keaton at her la-di-da best, setting fashions. and inspiring a generation of actresses.

 38-40) Pink Flamingos/Female Trouble/Polyester: I list all three John Waters peerless masterpieces starring the late, great Divine, because you can’t choose just one, obviously.
 I suggest an all-night Saturday night marathon with friends.